pschlump/log-consolidate/README.md

 	$ log-consolidate -c r-cfg.json read
 ```

-On the system where the flog files are to be consolidated, run
+On the system where the flog files are to be consolidated, run:

 ```
 	$ log-consolidate -c w-cfg.json write